 When a Queens venue called The Creek and the Cave asked the Legion of Skanks not to host Milo Yiannopoulos in 2019, the group relocated its weekly recording to The Stand.
 Later that year, the club booked Shane Gillis for his first performance after SNL fired him over a series of racist and homophobic statements on his podcast.
 (Disclosure: A tipster sent me the clip that set off this news cycle.)
 This past fall, the club boasted that SNL hosts Bill Burr and Dave Chappelle used it to workshop their monologues (Chappelle’s publicist confirmed that he tested his material at The Stand and other clubs).
 The show celebrated Chappelle’s election-week episode with an indoor afterparty at the club.

-It took almost two decades, but the men behind Cringe Humor successfully grew an Opie & Anthony fan forum into a major New York City comedy club.
+It took almost two decades, but the men behind Cringe Humor successfully created a major New York City comedy club.
 But it was not just any comedy club.
-The Stand, it must be said, is the product of a concerted effort to create a space in American culture for the school of comedy embodied by Anthony Cumia.
+While it now plays host to some of the most famous comedians in the world, The Stand’s roots are in an effort to create a space in American culture for the school of comedy embodied by Opie & Anthony—a space it still provides to their disciples.
 Its longtime booker is Patrick Milligan.

-We have almost reached the bottom of the rabbit hole.
-To get there, I must return to my own story.
 In June, I observed on Twitter that many right-leaning comics like Dave Smith associate with The Stand.
-A few days later, I found myself on the receiving end of belligerent tweets from the club’s Twitter account, partly operated by Milligan and Cris Italia, calling me fake news.
+A few days later, I found myself on the receiving end of belligerent tweets from the club’s Twitter account, partly operated by the club’s owners, Patrick Milligan and Cris Italia, calling me fake news.
 Italia parked himself in my mentions during the coming months to deliver the same message, eventually declaring that he was deliberately trolling me so I would spend less time bothering comedians.
 This struck me as unusual behavior but certainly not out of line with the belligerence I’ve come to expect from comedy industry figures unaccustomed to outside scrutiny.

 In October, I emailed Italia for comment on a story.
 The Stand had just hosted an indoor Legion of Skanks recording, featuring Anthony Cumia and Aaron Berg, apparently in violation of New York’s Covid-19 restrictions.
 As is customary, I wanted to include the club’s side.
 Instead of answering my questions, Italia posted one of my emails on Twitter.
 What happened next was a familiar experience: waves of angry replies from comedy fans defending the honor of Cumia, Berg, and the Legion of Skanks.